MacDue/Mank-Spec/spec/expressions.md

 # binds the elements to a, b, and c with type annotations on a and c
 (a: Example, b, c: f64)
 ```
-Note that unlike pod bindings (where fields can be skipped and reordered) tuple bindings must have the same shape as the initializing tuple.
+Note that unlike pod bindings (where fields can be skipped and reordered), tuple bindings must have the same shape as the initializing tuple.

 Bindings can also take references to fields/elements of initializers if they're [lvalues](#binding-points),